UN-OCHA/common_design/components/cd-banner/README.md

 Use with cd-bleed component for full viewport width option

+@TODO use srcset with good defaults, and add note about Responsive image module in Drupal and its config.

 ## Caveats
 Image uses object-fit and object-position when supported, otherwise a fallback technique using absolute positioning and transform is used.